scipipe/scipipe/docs/writing_workflows.md

 }
 ```

-Let's go through the code example step by step, and look in more
+Now let's go through the code example in some detail, to see what we are
-detail at what we are doing.
+actually doing.

 ## Initializing processes